Texas Tech University

 1. Policy Statement

-It is the policy of Texas Tech University and Texas Tech University System Administration that all FOPs have a budget established prior to the payment of any expense or the encumbrance of any commitment.
-An exception is made for agency funds (funds beginning with 81-87), gift funds (funds beginning with 24-25), and scholarships (funds beginning with 15 and 35) that have a requirement of a positive cash position.
+It is the policy of Texas Tech University (TTU) and Texas Tech University System (TTUS) Administration that all FOPs have a budget established prior to the payment of any expense or the encumbrance of any commitment.
+Budgets are automatically populated based on fund balance for agency funds (funds beginning with 81–87), gift funds (funds beginning with 24–25), scholarships (funds beginning with 15 and 25), and certain other funds as established by Accounting Services, which have a requirement of a positive cash position.

 2. Education and General Budgets

 a.
 Education and general budgets are established during the annual budget process.
-Cash transfers from the central fund(s) to operating funds are processed by Accounting Services, generally at the beginning of each academic term, consistent with approved budgets.
+Cash transfers from the central fund(s) to operating funds are processed by Accounting Services consistent with approved budgets.

 b.
 Budget increases are not allowed to each respective FOP without a corresponding decrease in another FOP.
-The VPAF/CFO must approve any overall to ensure budget revisions are approved in accordance with the Regents' Rules.
+The SVPAF/CFO must approve large changes overall, consistent with TTU OP 62.32, Budget Adjustments to the Annual Operating Budget, to ensure budget revisions are approved in accordance with the Regents’ Rules.

 3. Designated and Auxiliary Funds

 a.
 Designated and auxiliary FOP budgets are established during the annual process.
-Cash transfers from the central fund(s) are processed by Accounting Services, generally at the beginning of each academic term, consistent with approved budgets.
-For funds that operate on revenue, the Budget Office reviews projected revenue for reasonableness.
+Cash transfers from the central fund(s) are processed by Accounting Services, generally at the beginning of each academic term with certain deviations as established within internal procedures, consistent with approved budgets.
+For funds that operate on revenue, Budget & Resource Planning & Management reviews projected revenue for reasonableness.

 Payroll expenditures will always be processed regardless of budget availability and/or fund balance.
-Insufficient budget conditions that arise as the result of payroll action will result in:
+Insufficient budget conditions that arise as the result of payroll action will result in the following actions:

 a.
-Budget Office notification to the fund financial manager; and
+Budget & Resource Planning & Management notification to the fund financial manager.

 b.
-Funding of the insufficient fund by the fund financial manager within the month of notification.
-Deficits not cleared within the month of notification will be cleared by the Budget Office from other funds available to the fund financial manager.
+Budget deficits not cleared timely by the fund financial manager may be cleared by Budget & Resource Planning & Management from other funds available to the fund financial manager.

 a.
-Quarterly, Accounting Services notifies fund financial managers of fund deficits.
-Deficits not cleared within two business days by the fund financial manager will be cleared by Accounting Services, first from the default fund and if necessary, from other funds available to the fund financial manager.
+At least quarterly, Accounting Services notifies fund financial managers of fund deficits.
+Deficits not cleared timely by the fund financial manager may be cleared by Accounting Services from other funds available to the fund financial manager.

 b.
-Quarterly, Accounting Services provides a listing of fund deficits of $100,000 and greater to the VPAF/CFO.
-Exceptions to carry deficits of this magnitude forward to the next fiscal year must be approved by the VPAF/CFO.
-In such cases, the financial manager must submit a corrective action plan to the VPAF/CFO and the Managing Director of Accounting Services no later than October 31.
-The plan must include a reduction in the deficit in the current fiscal year and clearing of full deficit within four years.
+Quarterly, Accounting Services provides a listing of fund deficits of $500,000 and greater to the SVPAF/CFO.
+Exceptions to carry deficits of this magnitude forward to the next fiscal year must be approved by the SVPAF/CFO.
+In certain cases as requested, the financial manager must submit a corrective action plan to the SVPAF/CFO and the Assistant Vice President and Controller no later than October 31.
+The plan must include a reduction in the deficit in the current fiscal year and clearing of full deficit typically within four years.

 Operating Policies & Procedures